zarthur/antenna-models/README.md

 ## Starting a PyNEC/JupyterLab Docker container

-The included `Dockerfile` can be used to start a container that builds the `PyNEC` Python module and runs JupyterLab.
+The included `Dockerfile` can be used to create a Docker image that includes `PyNEC` Python module.
+When run, the container starts a JupyterLab server.

-The following can be used to build and run the container:
+The following can be used to build the image and start a container with the `./notebooks` subdirectory as a mounted volume:

 ``` shell
 docker build -t USERNAME/jupyterlab-pynec .